 If you develop symptoms, you should seek medical assistance and follow the advice provided by medical professionals.
 A list of testing centers is here.

-You may be asked to quarantine in a government-run facility or instructed to self-quarantine for 14 days if you develop flu-like symptoms, if it is suspected that you have been in contact with someone who has tested positive for COVID-19.
+You may be asked to get tested and quarantine in a government-run facility or instructed to self-quarantine for 14 days if you develop flu-like symptoms, or if it is suspected that you have been in contact with someone who has tested positive for COVID-19.
 If you test positive for COVID-19 at any point during your stay in Vietnam, you will be quarantined and, if appropriate, provided treatment in a Vietnamese hospital.
 U.S. citizens should expect to be responsible for all costs associated with COVID-19 quarantine and treatment.

 Q: If I am quarantined in Vietnam, will I be financially liable?

-In most cases, foreign nationals will not have to pay for COVID-19 tests in Vietnam.
-Quarantine at government facilities may be free.
-If you are at a hotel or other private facility, you will have to pay for those costs, even if directed there by local authorities.
+Foreign nationals entering Vietnam on commercial flights have to pay for mandatory COVID-19 tests and quarantine costs, both in government facilities and designated hotels.
+If you are quarantined at a hotel or other private facility, you will have to pay for all associated costs, even if directed there by local authorities.

-Foreign nationals must pay for medical treatment in Vietnam, and this applies to COVID-19.
+In addition, foreign nationals must pay for medical treatment in Vietnam, and this applies to COVID-19.
 Therefore, you will need to pay for any necessary treatment, including the cost of hospitalization.

 Q: What can you do for me if I’m forced into quarantine?

-Please also note that the Vietnamese government has imposed strict penalties on violations.
-Individuals who complete their quarantine requirement should receive a confirmation letter indicating successful completion.
-This form may need to be presented to customs and/or airport officials if quarantined individuals subsequently attempt to exit Vietnam.
-U.S. citizens currently under quarantine, in self-isolation or stranded in Vietnam can notify the U.S. Embassy of Hanoi or U.S. Consulate of Ho Chi Minh City of their situation by submitting an online inquiry.
-In the online inquiry, please include specific information about your situation: the date you entered quarantine, where you arrived from, your current location, reason for quarantine, as well as any medical needs or urgent health issues.
-Note that those wishing the U.S. Embassy or Consulate to share information about their situation with friends, family, and loved ones will need to attach a completed Privacy Act Waiver (Form DS-5505) to their inquiry.
+U.S. citizens currently under quarantine, in self-isolation, or stranded in Vietnam can notify U.S. Embassy Hanoi or U.S. Consulate General Ho Chi Minh City of their situation by submitting an online inquiry.
+In the online inquiry, please include specific information about your situation, such as: the date you entered quarantine, where you arrived from, your current location, reason for quarantine, as well as any medical needs or urgent health issues.
+Note that those wishing the U.S. Embassy or Consulate General to share information about their situation with friends, family, and loved ones will need to attach a completed Privacy Act Waiver (Form DS-5505) to their inquiry.
 The Privacy Act Waiver helps specify whom a U.S. Consular Officer may contact and to whom to release information with regards to your case.